mohammad0914/Pursuit-Core-Web-React-Introduction-Lab/README.md

 - `npm install` to install dependencies
 - `npm run test` to run tests

+> If you receive an error trying to run the tests, you can try [installing watchman](https://docs.reactioncommerce.com/docs/jest-tips)

 > _Note_: Remember to `git add`, `git commit` and `git push` regularly

 ## Submission Guidelines